Maria Cino: United States Department of Transportation

 Cino was nominated by President George W. Bush as the Deputy Secretary of Transportation on April 6, 2005, and was confirmed by the United States Senate on May 11, 2005.

 After Norman Mineta's departure in July 2006, Cino served as acting United States Secretary of Transportation for a short time.
 Mary Peters was sworn in as Mineta's successor on September 30, 2006.

 Later work

 Cino served as president and chief executive officer of the 2008 Republican National Convention.

 In December 2010, Cino announced her candidacy for chair of the Republican National Committee in the RNC's January 2011 election.
 The contest was won by Reince Priebus, and Cino finished third.

 In 2012, Cino was appointed as Vice President of Americas and U.S. Government Relations for Hewlett Packard Enterprise.
 In 2020, Cino was named to The Hill's Top 100 Lobbyists list.

 Board memberships

 Cino has served as a board member of The WISH List, a group seeking to elect pro-choice Republican women.
-She considers herself "pro-life" (part of the United States anti-abortion movement) but she is also interested in increasing the numbers of Republican women holding office.
+She considers herself "pro-life" (part of the United States anti-abortion movement) and is also interested in increasing the numbers of Republican women holding office.